Question: Why does my cat sleep on my chest? Read on to find out.

-Well, if you own a cat you probably know that your little feline loves to sleep in whatever place it wants – even on top of you!
-Whether you are relaxing with your toddler while donning a nursing bra or have changed into your pajamas, your feline friend will find a way to climb next to and cuddle into your lap or legs.
+If you own a cat, you probably know that your little feline loves to sleep in whatever place she wants – even on top of you!
+Whether you are relaxing with your toddler while donning a nursing bra or have changed into your pajamas, your feline friend will find a way to climb and cuddle into your lap or legs.

 Why Does My Cat Sleep on My Chest?

-This is a usual cat behavior, but why is it that so many cats love to sit on your chest or lap and purr their selves sleep?
+Sleeping on the chest is a usual cat behavior.
+But why do many cats love to sit on your chest or lap and purr themselves sleep?
 Does it have anything to do with feeling secure and safe?
-Or maybe just lying next to you snuggled up makes its mind eased up as it feels no bad thing can happen.
+Or maybe just lying next to you all snuggled makes them feel that no bad thing can happen?

 Cats Like Anything Warm

-Notice how they love catching early morning rays of the sun.
-Be it near the window or on the floor, you’ll find your cat there trying to get all warmed up.
-Simply because cats love to take a rest in a warm place.
-As stated by Dr. Smith and Fosters, a cat’s temperature receptors, particularly their face, are mainly sensitive, therefore cats like to seek out some heat.
-Cats try to get their heat from outside sources to help their bodies to retain base temperature effortlessly.
-This could be the reason you may wake up to find your cat on your head as that’s the warmest part on your body!
+Cats try to get heat from outside sources to help their bodies to effortlessly retain base temperature.
+This could be the reason you may wake up to find your cat on your head as that’s the warmest part on the body!

 Cats Like to Get Comfortable

-Cats get to sleep for about 15 hours or more a day, they’ll therefore naturally find a comfy place.
-Even if it’s on the sofa or stretching out on the laundry basket, cats need a warm and soft spot to ease up.
-Imagine how comfortable a cat finds you when you are warmly tucked in your bed with a couple of plush blankets.
+Cats sleep for 15 hours or more a day.
+The pets like to sleep at comfy places, even if it’s on the sofa or stretching out on the laundry basket.
+The feline friends need a warm and soft spot to ease up.
+Imagine how comfortable a cat finds you when you are warmly tucked in your bed in a comfortable cat proof mattress and a couple of plush blankets!
 Your stomach will instantly become the most comfortable place, much better than a cat bed or just a pillow.

 Your Cat Loves You (Take It or Not!)

-Most people are often busy at work during the day.
-When you eventually get home, all your alley wants is to be where you are and keeps following you around till you rest or go to bed so that it gets on top of you.
-The reason as to why we say your cat adores you.
+You are, probably, often busy at work during the day.
+When you eventually get home, all your cat would want is to be where you are.
+The pet will keep following you around till you rest or go to bed.
+And then, she will get on top of you!
+The cat does this because she simply adores you!

 For Safety and Security

-Everything and everybody needs to feel secure.
-And that includes your cat!
-When your cat is trying to find somewhere to sleep, not only does he want a cozy and warm place, but also somewhere secure.
-No harmful predator will get near when his special person is around, this will make your cat feel safe since there’s nothing to worry about.
+Everybody, including your cat, wants to feel secure!
+When your cat is trying to find somewhere to sleep, not only does she want a cozy and warm place, even if it’s in your best bra for lift or side support, but also somewhere secure.
+No harmful predator will get near when she is sleeping on her special person.
+This makes your cat feel safe since there’s nothing to worry about.

-When your cat gets to sleep on you, the sounds naturally made by your body soothe it to sleep.
-The stable rhythm of your heart when it beats and breath and also the rise and fall when you inhale and exhale helps soothe your cat to sleep.
-Your scent is equally pleasant as your cat relates it to you, the friendship, care, and security you offer him.
+When your cat sleeps on you, the sounds naturally made by your body soothe her to sleep.
+The stable rhythm of your heartbeat and breathe, and the rise and fall of your chest when you inhale and exhale soothe the cat to sleep.
+Your scent is equally pleasant as the cat relates it to you; the friendship, care, and security you offer her.

 Cats Play Favorites!

-Cats are naturally territorial, and most times they mark their preferred person as their own.
+Cats are naturally territorial and, most time, mark their preferred person as their own.
 Remember, your cat sleeping on you is a sign of their trust, since it regards you as a safe place.